-[Except where noted, all data taken from the National Park Service's document entitled "General
+[Except where noted, all data are taken from the National Park Service's document entitled "General

 Information about the Mississippi River"